phasegenomics/hic_qc/Readme.md

 * Number of read pairs with mates mapping >10KB apart.
 These are good.
 We would ideally like to see lots of very long-distance contacts between mates, as that is a sign of strong Hi-C signal.
 On the order of 0.5-5% is reasonable, though it depends on the assembly.
 * Number of read pairs with mates mapping to different contigs/chromosomes.
 These are good if they represent contacts within a cell, but bad if they represent noise or contacts between cells (e.g. for metagenomic data).
 On the order of 5-20% seems standard, again it depends on the assembly.
 * Number of split reads.
 These are good, usually, as they hopefully represent Hi-C junctions and thus successful Hi-C. There are of course other reasons why a read might be split.
+### Example histograms
+The collateral folder includes several histograms which serve as examples of what is expected for a good Hi-C library.

 ## What do I do if there is a problem?
 Problems observed in QC may indicate an issue either with the Hi-C reads or the assembly used for alignments.
 If the assembly is bad or e.g. comes from a distantly related organism or set of organisms, you should expect to see artifacts in the alignment of Hi-C reads.